LaRoomy/Transfer/README.md

 ```C++
 //#define COMPILE_FOR_WIN_XP  // enable this when compiling in legacy mode for windows xp
 ```
-When built in Release mode, the output location of the executables is set to the appropriate *($ProjectDirectory)/Installer/buildOutput* Directory (depending on the target platform), this location is the source location for the Installer generation.
+When built in Release mode, the output location of the executables is set to the appropriate *($ProjectDirectory)/Installer/buildOutput* Directory (depending on the target platform), this folder is the source location for the installer generation.

 ## How to build the installer: